Ontario Brook Trout

 Fishing For Brook Trout In Ontario

 Brook Trout is the only native river trout in Ontario and fishing for Brook Trout in Ontario goes back hundreds of years.
-The Brook trout which is often called speckled trout, specs or brookies.
-Brook rout are found in almost every rivers system in Ontario.
+The Brook trout is often called speckled trout, specs, or brookies.
+Brook trout are found in almost every river system in Ontario.

 The bottom of the fins are also outlined with a white stripe and black stripe as seen in the pictures below.
 Below are 3 pictures of different looking brook trout, to see a bigger picture showing the blue halo’s, vermiculations and fin markings click on the picture.